CompResearchLab/POD-Schrodinger-Equation-Solver/README.txt

 2D POD Quantum Dot Solver
 Authors: Martin Veresko and Min-Cheng Cheng

-Please cite the following papers:
+Please cite the following papers if you use any component of this tool:
 * M.C.
 Cheng, A reduced-order representation of the Schrödinger equation, AIP Advances 6, 095121 (2016) https://doi.org/10.1063/1.4963835
 * M. Veresko, M.C.
 Cheng, Physics-informed reduced-order learning from the first principles for simulation of quantum nanostructures.
 Sci Rep 13, 6197 (2023). https://doi.org/10.1038/s41598-023-33330-9